Home » General Admission Requirements

 International applicants are encouraged to apply for admission.
 As outlined above, all applicants must meet the same requirements as U.S. citizens.
 An English evaluation should accompany all documents.

-Students whose native language is not English will be required to take the English test as a Foreign Language (TOEFL) or equivalent.
-The following minimum TOEFL scores must be obtained: 45 for the iBT (internet-based test) or demonstrate English proficiency through other measures established by the Academy.
+Students whose native language is not English will be required to take the English test as a Foreign Language (TOEFL) or an equivalent.
+The following minimum TOEFL scores must be obtained for the iBT (internet-based test) or demonstrate English proficiency through other measures established by Gurnick Academy of Medical Arts:

+An affidavit of financial support is recommended for submission, but is not required.
+More detailed information will be provided through our Admissions office.
+Gurnick Academy of Medical Arts is authorized to enroll non-immigrant students under federal law.
 Besides F1 and M1 visas, Gurnick Academy of Medical Arts does not offer visa services.
-Gurnick Academy of Medical Arts will document and vouch for the current student status if requested.
+If requested, Gurnick Academy of Medical Arts will document and vouch for the current student status.

 Have Questions?
 We are Here to Help!